cerebis/shap/README.txt

 	psql> grant all on shap to shapuser;

-A second limited user could be defined for the web application.
-Please remember that you will need to update the application post deployment if you chose to use a restricted user.

-	psql> grant select on shap to shapreadonly;
-	psql> grant select, insert, delete, update on Users, UserRoles to shapreadonly.

 4) In the extracted shap folder from the earlier source or binary installation section, carry over any changes you made to the user in the shap.properties file.

 The line should read: